 - 8.2.1 Laboratory management shall establish, document, and maintain policies and objectives for the fulfillment of the purposes of this document and shall ensure that the policies and objectives are acknowledged and implemented at all levels of the laboratory organization. - All the documents of the management system are available to each employee in their approved form and it is expected that employees will implement these management documents as written.
 As part of their training, each employee is required to read all documents of the management system, relevant to their position, and be tested on their knowledge and understanding.
-Evaluation of the examinations will be performed by the Quality Manager.
-If correction or feedback is necessary, the examination will be returned to the supervisor for resolution with the employee.
-The Quality Manager will record successful completion of the examination(s) in the employee's record.
+Evaluation of the examinations will be performed by the Quality Manager or Supervisor.
+The supervisor, or designee, will cover correction or feedback as necessary, with the employee.
+The successful completion of the examination(s) are documented in the employee's training record.
 Changes in approved documents and new documents are communicated to the appropriate individuals.
 Each employee of Forensic Services is required to annually read and affirm that they have read and understand the management documents relevant to their position.
 This review may be performed at any point during the calendar year, but shall be performed and documented before the end of the calendar year.
 Objective proof of the annual review will be maintained by the Laboratory Manager or in the electronic document management system.
 This includes, but is not limited to, the Policy/Procedure manual and related documents that by extension are included in the Policy/Procedure Manual such as hyperlinked agency procedures; pertaining analytical methods, work instructions and form; and, the health and safety manual.
 The implementation of the management system is monitored and enforced through annual audits, management reviews, technical and administrative review of casework, and testimony review.